Dawn Addiego

 Dawn Marie Addiego (born October 20, 1962) is an American politician who represented the New Jersey's 8th legislative district in the New Jersey Senate from 2010 to 2022.
 A member of the Democratic Party, she previously served in the General Assembly from January 8, 2008 to November 22, 2010 as a Republican (before changing parties).
-On November 15, 2010, after Phil Haines was confirmed to serve on the New Jersey Superior Court for Burlington County, that county's Republican committee (of which she was still a member) nominated and appointed Addiego to fill Haines's vacant seat until the June 2011 primary and the November 2011 general election.
+On November 15, 2010, after Phil Haines was confirmed to serve on the New Jersey Superior Court for Burlington County, that county's Republican committee (of which she was still a member) nominated and appointed Addiego to fill Haines' vacant seat for the remainder of his unexpired term.

 Early life

 Addiego graduated from Villanova University with a bachelor's degree in accounting.
 She earned a J.D. from Widener University School of Law in 1987.
 Addiego served on the Evesham Township Council from 1993 to 2000 and on its Planning Board from 1993 to 1994.
 She was on the Tri-County Water Quality Management Board of Advisors from 1994 to 2000.
 She served on the Burlington County Board of Chosen Freeholders from 2000 until 2008.